Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group: Minimal surfaces with symmetries in

-and $k(\gamma, z, \bar z)$ is a $\l$-independent $\mathrm{U}_1$-valued map.
+and $k(\gamma, z, \bar z)$ is a $\l$-independent $\mathrm{U}_1$-valued map, see also Proposition \ref{prp:transformation}.
 So far, in the last equation, $M$ and $k$ may not be defined uniquely.
 However, since the monodromy of $g$ is a one-parameter group, the lift $F$, for $\lambda = 1$, inherits the property of having a one-parameter group of monodromy matrices.
-As a consequence, the matrix $k$ is a crossed homomorphism.
+As a consequence, the matrix $k$ is a crossed homomorphism, see also Section \ref{sbsc:inv}.
 The introduction of $\lambda$ does not change $k$, whence the monodromy matrix is a ($\lambda$-dependent) one-parameter group.
 From this the representation above follows uniquely.

-Next we want to determine, what the last two equations imply for the associated surfaces.
-Let $\hat f$ be the immersion obtained by inserting $F$ into the Sym formula \eqref{eq:symNil} at $\lambda=1$.
-Note that $f$ and $(\Xi_{\mathrm{nil}}\circ \hat{f})|_{\l = 1}$ are the same immersion up to a translation in $\Nil$.
-Therefore, by what was said above, it suffices to prove the claim for $\hat f$.

 Now a straightforward computation shows that $\hat f$ changes by $\gamma$ as

 and thus

 where $X$ and $Y$ are defined by